Pixocial/AppWheel-Docs/docs/Installation/iOS.md

-# iOS

-## Installation

-###The integration should be done with CocoaPods and the following orders should be added to Podfile.
+The integration should be done with CocoaPods and the following orders should be added to Podfile.

 ```Objective-C
 pod 'AppWheel'